Gorilla: Scientific study

 The explorer Paul Du Chaillu was the first westerner to see a live gorilla during his travel through western equatorial Africa from 1856 to 1859.
 He brought dead specimens to the UK in 1861.

 The first systematic study was not conducted until the 1920s, when Carl Akeley of the American Museum of Natural History traveled to Africa to hunt for an animal to be shot and stuffed.
 On his first trip, he was accompanied by his friends Mary Bradley, a mystery writer, her husband, and their young daughter Alice, who would later write science fiction under the pseudonym James Tiptree Jr. After their trip, Mary Bradley wrote On the Gorilla Trail.
 She later became an advocate for the conservation of gorillas, and wrote several more books (mainly for children).
 In the late 1920s and early 1930s, Robert Yerkes and his wife Ava helped further the study of gorillas when they sent Harold Bigham to Africa.
 Yerkes also wrote a book in 1929 about the great apes.

 After World War II, George Schaller was one of the first researchers to go into the field and study primates.
 In 1959, he conducted a systematic study of the mountain gorilla in the wild and published his work.
 Years later, at the behest of Louis Leakey and the National Geographic, Dian Fossey conducted a much longer and more comprehensive study of the mountain gorilla.
 When she published her work, many misconceptions and myths about gorillas were finally disproved, including the myth that gorillas are violent.

 Western lowland gorillas (G. g. gorilla) are believed to be one of the zoonotic origins of HIV/AIDS.
 The SIVgor Simian immunodeficiency virus that infects them is similar to a certain strain of HIV-1.

 Genome sequencing

 The gorilla became the next-to-last great ape genus to have its genome sequenced.
-The first gorilla genome was generated with short read and Sanger sequencing using DNA from a female western lowland gorilla named Kamilah.
+The first gorilla genome was generated with short read and Sanger sequencing with DNA from a female western lowland gorilla named Kamilah.
 This gave scientists further insight into the evolution and origin of humans.
-Despite the chimpanzees being the closest extant relatives of humans, 15% of the human genome was found to be more like that of the gorilla.
+Although chimpanzees being the closest extant relatives of humans, 15% of the human genome was found to be more similar to that of the gorilla.
 In addition, 30% of the gorilla genome "is closer to human or chimpanzee than the latter are to each other; this is rarer around coding genes, indicating pervasive selection throughout great ape evolution, and has functional consequences in gene expression."
 Analysis of the gorilla genome has cast doubt on the idea that the rapid evolution of hearing genes gave rise to language in humans, as it also occurred in gorillas.